-Switch vacuum cleaner on using the rocker switch at the side of the machine.
+Switch the vacuum cleaner on using the rocker switch at the side of the machine.

-Vacuum the floor by moving floor tool across the surface in a to and fro motion overlapping slightly to complete the area to be cleaned.
+Vacuum the floor by moving the floor tool across the surface in a to-and-fro motion overlapping slightly to complete the area to be cleaned.
 Ensure that while vacuuming you do not extend the floor tool so far away from your body and so far along the floor surface that your back bends.

 5. Turn off.

 To move from one area to another it is important to switch off the machine, switch off at the powerpoint, disconnect the lead and move to a new area, winding and unwinding the electrical lead completely from the machine end.
 This procedure is also required at the completion of each shift.

 Dispose of and replace disposable dust bag regularly or when half full to ensure optimum suction is consistently achieved.
 Empty, clean and replace the cloth filter bag taking care to refit it correctly.

 7. Remove and clean all filters regularly or at least weekly.

 Consider these 3 tips to get cleaner floors faster.

 • Find the most easily located powerpoint and use this as your start point.

 • Consider the room layout including the position and type of chairs, desks, tables, fittings and other furniture.